Visit Torres del Paine National Park, Chile

-Unless crossing into the park by road from Argentina, you will arrive by air into Punta Arenas, Chile’s southernmost city, a bustling place of multi-coloured houses and pioneer spirit.
-Depending on flight schedules, you will stay a night here either before or after your time in the park itself.
+Unless crossing into the park by road from Argentina, you’ll arrive by air into Punta Arenas, Chile’s (virtually) southernmost city, a ramshackle place with a pioneer spirit.
+Depending on flight schedules, you’ll stay a night here either before or after your time in the park itself.

-To get into the park you will travel through the Patagonian steppe for 300 kilometres to Puerto Natales, and then on another 100 kilometres to the park itself.
+To get to the park, you’ll travel through the Patagonian steppe for 300 km (186 miles) to Puerto Natales, and then on another 100 km (62 miles) to the park itself.

 Suggested itineraries featuring Torres del Paine National Park